 So, do you think I’ve made wise choices, or have I strayed from the path?
 Any additional insights or recommendations would be greatly appreciated!
 Thank you for your time and attention as I prepare for my adventure in this vibrant city.

-One thought on “Certainly!
+2 thoughts on “Certainly!
 Here’s variation 50 of the rewritten title: “Brief Visit to London in October 2026 – Booked Some Places, Please Let Me Know If I Made Any Mistakes :)”

 1. Great itinerary!
 As a London resident, I’d love to share some tips to enhance your trip.